 Case Studies in Effective Chaplaincy

-These four case studies were developed by a team of chaplains and theological educators for educational purposes.
+These case studies were developed over the course of several projects by chaplains, educators, and researchers for educational purposes.
 Each case study focuses on a different set of skills critical for chaplains in all settings.
 Explore each one; each case study is interactive and takes approximately 30 minutes to complete.

 There are “checkpoints” where you can pause to think and take notes before choosing how to proceed.
 You will be able to download your responses at the end of the case, but no data is being collected or stored.